craigyjp/PolyKit-16/README.md

 - Multipole filters based on the Oberheim Matrix 12.
 - Dual LFOs for PWM and main synth, main LFO 16 waveforms, PWM LFO Sinewave only.
 - 16 voice polyphonic dual DCOs per voice.
+- Whole, Dual and Split modes of operation
 - Aftertouch control over DCO LFO depth, filter LFO depth or filter cutoff.
 - Log and lin envelopes.
 - Looping envelopes.
 - Velocity sensitivity for filters and amplifiers.
 - Analogue chorus similar to Juno 60.
 - 999 memory locations to store patches.
-- MIDI in/out/thru - channels 1-10 only.
+- MIDI in/out/thru - channels 1-16
+- USB MIDI

 - How it sounds...